Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # unsorted

-CNC 5 axis has a spindle with only one orientation in Z direction.
+CNC 5 axis has a spindle with only one orientation in Z direction (orientationType=zaxis).
 Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
 Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
-The angle of the spindle in respect to the workpiece surface is described as tool vector IJK values.
-IJK values are coordinates in XYZ direction respectively, are values between -1 and +1 for IJ, between 0 and 1 for K and are I²+J²+K²=1 normalized.
+The angle of the spindle in respect to the workpiece surface is described as tool vector values.
+In the documentation about firmware is a detailed description about orientation types.